MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-register-new-items.md

 ## <a name="deleting-item-cards"></a>Deleting item cards

-If you have posted a transaction for an item, you cannot delete the card because the ledger entries may be needed for stock valuation or auditing.
+If you have posted a transaction for an item, you cannot delete the card because the ledger entries may be needed for inventory valuation or auditing.
 To delete item cards with ledger entries, contact to Microsoft partner to do so through code.

-## <a name="manage-inventory-in-warehouses"></a>Manage stock in warehouses
+## <a name="manage-inventory-in-warehouses"></a>Manage inventory in warehouses

 When you register a new item, you will see fields that are related to warehouse management, especially on the **Warehouse** FastTab.
 If your organisation does not use the warehouse management capabilities in [!INCLUDE [prod_short](includes/prod_short.md)], then you can ignore those fields.